 When can I use bereavement leave as a federal employee?

-To summarize the document, OPM defines family as parents, grandparents, siblings, children of the employees and spouse.
-They also define domestic partners and their parents as family.
-According to OPM you may also take leave for someone who had the “equivalent of a family relationship”.
+In addition to the above list, you you may also take leave for someone who had the “equivalent of a family relationship”.
 For example you could use bereavement leave to plan your aunt’s funeral if she raised you.

 What other bereavement leave options do I have as a federal employee?